 The Best Restaurants in Jersey City

-Jersey City is home to one of the most exciting restaurant scenes in the state.
+Jersey City is home to one of the most exciting dining scenes in the state.
 Here are our top picks for where to eat.

 Food at Mathews in Jersey City

-Marco & Pepe is gone, but the scene barrels on.
-Now things have reached the point where virtually any cuisine you can think of can be had in downtown.
-Lately, soaring rents have pushed new residents into neighborhoods like the Heights and Bergen-Lafayette, where new restaurants have opened to serve them.
+Virtually any cuisine you can think of can be had downtown.
+In recent years, soaring rents have pushed new residents into neighborhoods like the Heights and Bergen-Lafayette, where new restaurants have opened to serve them.
+Jersey City has become one of New Jersey Monthly‘s favorite restaurant towns in the entire state.

-Here is what you need to navigate it all: our top picks for the best restaurants in Jersey City—one of our favorite restaurant towns in New Jersey—in alphabetical order.
+Below are our top picks for the best restaurants in Jersey City, in alphabetical order.

 Ani Ramen